JonaEnz/immich-sync/Readme.md

 - [x] Upload images to Immich
 - [x] Scan local directories for new / updated images
+- [x] Add images to albums by directories
 - [x] Scan in the background in regular intervals
+- [x] Download albums from Immich
 - [ ] Delete images from Immich
-- [ ] Download images from Immich

 ## Installation

 1. Install the systemd service from the `immich-sync.service` file.
 Compile the binary and place it at the specified path.

 2. Create the configuration file at `/etc/immich-sync/config.yaml`: